oyen-bright/Todo_Streak/README.md

 npm run dev

 ```
-Open http://localhost:5173 to view the app in your browser.
+Open http://localhost:5173  or http://localhost:5174  to view the app in your browser.

 ## Overview
 This project is a Todo Streak app built with React, TypeScript, and Vite.
 It allows users to track their daily or weekly todos and maintain streaks for completing them.
 The app features include: